Jana-Marie/hlcc/README.md

 # hlcc :syringe:

-hlcc is a Rust :crab: and web based hormone level conversion calculator.
-It expects a string with the desired hormone, its level and the target unit; e.g. "*Testo 1.8nmol/l in ng/ml*", "*e2 111pg/ml to nmol/l*" or "*Progesterone 0.07pg/ml to mol/l*".
-And computes the desired result.
+hlcc is a Rust :crab: based hormone level conversion calculator.
+It expects a string with the desired hormone, its level and the target unit; e.g. "*Testo 1.8nmol/l in ng/ml*", "*e2 111pg/ml to nmol/l*" or "*Progesterone 0.07pg/ml to mol/l*", parses and computes the desired result.

-A functioning version is currently hostet at [hlcc.haj.gf](https://hlcc.haj.gf)
+A functioning webasm version is currently hostet at [hlcc.haj.gf](https://hlcc.haj.gf)

-## building hlcc
+## using hlcc

+The hlcc library itself can be found with the `hlcc-parser` folder.
+It exposes a `compute()` function, which takes a string slice (`&str`) and returns a string buffer (`String`).
+For more information see [hlcc-parser/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-parser/README.md)

+A command line interface for hlcc is available in the `hlcc-cli` directory, it can be compiled using `cargo build` or installed using `cargo install --path .`.
+It can compute either a single string or multiple strings at the same time; `hlcc_cli "t 1.8nmol/l to ng/dl"`; `hlcc_cli "t 1.8nmol/l to ng/dl" "e2 111ng/dl to nmol/l"`.
+For more information see [hlcc-cli/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-cli/README.md)

-It can be compiled for web, running `wasm-pack` within the reposity.
-The actual web stuff can be packed running `webpack` while in the www/ directory.
+It can als be compiled for web as webassembly, running `wasm-pack build` within the `hlcc-web` folder.
+The actual website can be packed running `webpack` while in the `www/` directory.
+You can of course use the instance I am hosting; [hlcc.haj.gf](https://hlcc.haj.gf).
+For more information see [hlcc-web/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-web/README.md)

-There is also an option to compile hlcc to a command line tool, check out the commandline branch. :3
+A http api service can be compiled from within the `hlcc-service` directory using `cargo-build`.
+It can be installed using `cargo install --path .`.
+The service expects its IP and Port as command line parameter; `hlcc-service "[::1]:8080"`.
+A request can be for example `https://api.hlcc.haj.gf/?q=t%201.8nmol/l%20to%20ng/dl`, you can again use the service running at [api.hlcc.haj.gf](https://api.hlcc.haj.gf/?q=).
+For more information see [hlcc-service/README.md](https://github.com/Jana-Marie/hlcc/blob/main/hlcc-service/README.md)

 ## features